 While the two-color exterior is not that tempting, the Acoustimax guarantees a vibrant and warm and yet so balanced tone.
 This pedal also features an accurate EQ with semi parametric mid control.
 The Sonic Maximizer has the ability to align the sound in the low frequency with that from the high, resulting in a brighter, more powerful tone.
-That combines with a twist of the gain knob with bring out the grittiness unique to overdrive effects.
+That combines with a twist of the gain knob which brings out the grittiness unique to overdrive effects.

 5. Best Reverb Pedals For Acoustic Guitar

 The word reverb has effectively summed up the purpose of the reverb pedals.
 In essence, reverb is the effect you get when sound collide with any hard surface and bounce back to the listeners.
 In the old days, reverb effects are achieved by constructing a concrete studio room, which is the ideal condition for natural reverb.
-But today, constructing such room in your own basement would be quite an ordeal so we just settle with the digital effects created by the reverb pedals, which are much convenient and cost – effective compared to that room.
+But today, constructing such a room in your own basement would be quite an ordeal so we just settle with the digital effects created by the reverb pedals, which are much convenient and cost–effective compared to that room.

 While acoustic guitar offers some reverb thanks to its sound chamber, if the mic setup just isn’t right, the signal can be erratic and go haywire on the amplifier, drowning out the signature acoustic sound.
 In that case, a digital reverb pedal is just what you’re looking for.

 Boss is a great manufacturer of guitar pedals.
 They generally offer great value for the price, their durability is well beyond your average pedals and they are just so easy to use.
 The RV-6 is just that, stomp it however you like, your legs will give in before it does.
 Its button arrangement is very comprehensive, one glance is more than sufficient to tell you what it can do.
 Aesthetically, this pedal gives off a vintage feeling.
-The grainy texture and adds in a hint of rigidness and the dark color scheme complements the whole structural design very well.
+The grainy texture adds in a hint of rigidness and the dark colour scheme complements the whole structural design very well.

-The reverb produced by this pedal is can be considered studio quality, no matter the modes you are choosing.
-Each mode is commented to be full and warm, yet so surprisingly rich and immersive in each reverberation.
+The reverb produced by this pedal can be considered studio quality, no matter the modes you are choosing.
+Each mode is considered to be full and warm, yet so surprisingly rich and immersive in each reverberation.
 The traditional modes from the RV6 are very similar to the RV5, it is the new additions, namely shimmer, + delay and dynamic.
 Shimmer is one of the most popular effects to this pedal.
 It creates a reverberation accompanied by added octave effect.
 The outcome is a smooth reverberation as if created from a stage and backed by few other players.